 Artist / Performer: contacts of this type are the creators within a society.
 They make beautiful works of art, they can sing like nobody's business, or they are writers of some renown.
 Such individuals may not be famous, but their works may be above and beyond anything the world has ever seen - or will ever see again, once they're gone (or quit out of frustration).

 A level 1 artist or performer represents any number of hard-working creative stiffs.
-This can be a graphic artist toiling away at an uncaring corporation, that technical writer who's far too good with words for what she's doing, or even 'that guy' you see on local commercials a lot.
-They're the kind of creator that others take advantage of under the pretense of 'helping them out by getting them exposure' in exchange for free work.
+This can be a graphic artist toiling away at an uncaring corporation, that technical writer who's far too good with words for what they're doing, or even 'that guy' on all your local commercials.
+They're the kind of creator others take advantage of under the pretense of 'helping them out by getting them exposure' in exchange for free work.

 Level three artists or performers are those whose works truly move the world - or at least a large portion of it.
 Whether you like them or not, their material will haunt the media long after they're gone.
 Writers will see their works ripped off and adapted into television and movies, performers will see their songs covered and sampled ad nauseum, and actors will live on in syndication until the end of time.